CESARDELATORRE/MLNET-Posts/Posts/002-What-is-MLNET-1.0/What-is-MLNET-1.0-Blog-Post.md

 See a [sample using the AutoML API here](https://github.com/dotnet/machinelearning-samples/tree/master/samples/csharp/getting-started/BinaryClassification_AutoML).

-# Running your models on ASP.NET Core web apps and services
+# Running your ML models on ASP.NET Core web apps and services

 When scaling out and running your models on multi-threaded applications, the way you should run your models for executing predictions should be implemented in a slightly different way so it is optimized for multi-threaded environments.
 The problem is explained in detail in this blog post I wrote: